Tresjs/tres/docs/cookbook/load-models.md

 There are several ways to load models on TresJS:

 ::: warning
-Please note that in the examples above we use top level `await`s.
-Make sure to wrap such code with a [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense) component.
-See Suspense for more information.
+Please note that in the examples below use top level `await`.
+Make sure to wrap such code with a Vue's [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense) component.
 :::

 ## Using `useLoader`